emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Has decent sorting options, but media discovery tools could be added. ⚠️
 1. Site does not have 4K content. ❌

 ***
+## uFlix
+### 13/22
+1. 1.
+Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 5 servers but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site UI is alright but has room for improvement. ⚠️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
+1. Site does not have 4K content. ❌

+***